 Need a good laugh?
-Humor writing can serve up just the right dose of feel-good vibes to put a smile on your face.
+Like making others laugh?
+Humor writing can serve up just the right dose of feel-good vibes to put a smile on the faces of you and your readers.

-If you’ve got a knack for telling funny stories, when looking for ways on how to make money writing, humor writing is one great way to make money as a freelancer.
+If you’ve got a knack for telling funny stories, when looking for ways to make money writing, freelance comedy writing jobs offer a great way to make money as a freelancer.

 Heard any good stories or had any crazy experiences that you could use to land a humor writing assignment?
 Or maybe you have a way of seeing the ordinary a little differently than others.

 That’s usually where great story ideas in this niche begin.

-Some consumer magazines still have a place carved out for humor writing, like the Reader’s Digest and The Saturday Evening Post.
+Some consumer magazines still have a place carved out for comedy writing, like the Reader’s Digest and The Saturday Evening Post.

 A few markets like Cracked and The Funny Times, still exist that exclusively publish satirical and humor writing.

-And there’s plenty of other markets that expect a mix of humor writing in every story to please their readers.
+And there’s plenty of other markets that expect a mix of comedy writing in every story to please their readers.

 Have a funny story to tell?
 Or want to take a crack at humor writing?

-If you want to find freelance writing jobs, check out these 15 humor writing markets:
+If you want to find freelance writing gigs, check out these 14 comedy writing jobs you can pitch now:

 Can you write for a market that expects a sense of humor in a reported article?

-How do you know if you’ve got what it takes to tackle a humor writing assignment?
+How do you know if you’ve got what it takes to land a freelance comedy writing job?

 Start by studying the market, past humor pieces, voice, style, the target audience, etc.